Table of Contents

 The holiday season can spark anxiety and depression symptoms, which only increase the stress of trying to avoid a relapse.
 Being self-aware of one’s present mental state is an important aspect of relapse prevention.
 If you are struggling with a mood disorder or anxiety in recovery, it is critical to obtain psychological support.

-By accessing these tips it is absolutely possible to enjoy the sober holidays and begin the New Year with your recovery firmly intact.
+By accessing these tips it is absolutely possible to enjoy staying sober during the holidays and begin the New Year with your recovery firmly intact.

 Ken Seeley Communities and Rehab Providing Addiction Recovery in Palm Springs